jcpaik/sofa-manuscript/vault/a. Angle hypothesis/10. Balanced Sofas/xx. Balanced polygon sofas (old).md

 >
 > In particular, for any cap $K \in \mathcal{K}_\Theta$ we have $h_{\omega} = h_{\pi/2} = 1$ so both wedge gaps $w_K^{\circ}$ and $z_{K}^{\circ}$ are strictly positive.

 To prove [[a.
-Angle hypothesis/05.
+Angle hypothesis/10.
+Balanced Sofas/15.
 Balanced Polygon Sofas#^lem-wedge-gap-positive]], we will use the following terminology.

 > __Definition [further-in-direction].__ Say that a point $p_1$ is _further than_ (resp. _strictly further than_) the point $p_2$ _in the direction_ of nonzero vector $v \in \mathbb{R}^2$ if $p_1 \cdot v \geq p_2 \cdot v$ (resp. $p_1 \cdot v > p_2 \cdot v$). ^def-further-in-direction

 We factor out a technical yet purely elementary geometric part of the proof of [[a.
-Angle hypothesis/05.
+Angle hypothesis/10.
+Balanced Sofas/15.
 Balanced Polygon Sofas#^lem-wedge-gap-positive]].

 > __Lemma [band-intersection].__ Let the angle $t \in [0, \pi/2)$, real values $a, b$, and nonnegative real values $h_\omega, h_{\pi/2} \geq 0$ be arbitrary.
 Define the points $O = l(t, a) \cap l(\pi/2, b)$ and $o = l(t, a + h_{t}) \cap l(\pi/2, b + h_{\pi/2})$. ^lem-band-intersection
 >